saroj4195/saroj4195/Readme.md

 ---

 ### 🎯 Fun Facts
-- 🌟 I enjoy writing about tech on Medium.
+- 🌟 I enjoy sharing my insights on tech through articles on Medium.
-- 🎨 When I'm not coding, I explore creative tools like Figma to design UI mockups.
+- 🎨 When I'm not coding, I explore Figma to create user-friendly designs.
-- 📚 Always keen on learning about new technologies and improving my skills.
+- 💻 Always eager to learn about new technologies and improve my expertise.